vcbb10/gopro-utils/README.md

 `gpmd2csv -i GOPR0001.bin -o GOPR0001.csv`

-Aditionally to `-i` and `-o`, the gopro2gpx and gopro2kml tool allow for an `-a` accuracy option for filtering out bad GPS locations (default 1000, the lower the more accurate) and `-f` for type of fix (default 3.
+Aditionally to `-i` and `-o`, the gopro2gpx and gopro2kml tools allow for an `-a` accuracy option for filtering out bad GPS locations (default 1000, the lower the more accurate) and `-f` for type of fix (default 3.
 0- no fix, 2 - 2D fix, 3 - 3D fix)

 `gopro2gpx -i GOPR0001.bin -a 500 -f 2 -o GOPR0001.gpx`